WEEKLY ACTIONS

 Vashon2Voters Postcards

-We’re writing postcards to spur voter engagement for the Wisconsin Supreme Court election coming in April and voter information in Georgia and Michigan.
-These are priority states on the Get Out the Vote Matrix compiled by our amazing IV researchers.
+We’re currently writing postcards to Pennsylvania to Get Out the Vote in the CD 10 Primary.
+This is a priority state on the Get Out the Vote Matrix compiled by our amazing IV researchers.

 The Blue Box at the Postcard Depot is OPEN and postcards are always available there – please be considerate and only pick up during daylight hours.
 In addition, we’ll be bringing the postcards to the Havurah for in-person writing every Thursday.